-- 23.1 In exceptional circumstances, the Principal will inform the school governors that permanent exclusion of a pupil should be considered. - 23.2 Within 15 days of the notice to permanently exclude, a discipline committee, comprising three governors, meets with the family, the Principal and a local authority representative to ask questions about the exclusion and present any reports. - 23.3 At the meeting, the governors will decide either to support the permanent exclusion, informing the education officer that in their opinion the child should not return to Ambleside, or to instruct the Principal to accept the pupil back into school. - During an exclusion process, the child remains a pupil of Ambleside Academy until such time as the discipline committee confirms a permanent exclusion.
+- 23.1 In exceptional circumstances, the principal will inform the school governors that permanent suspension of a pupil should be considered. - 23.2 Within 15 days of the notice to permanently suspend, a discipline committee, comprising three governors, meets with the family, the principal and a local authority representative to ask questions about the suspension and present any reports. - 23.3 At the meeting, the governors will decide either to support the permanent suspension, informing the education officer that in their opinion the child should not return to Ambleside, or to instruct the principal to accept the pupil back into school. - 23.4 During a suspension process, the child remains a pupil of Ambleside Academy until such time as the discipline committee confirms a permanent suspension.
 The school and the class teacher should continue to set and mark work for the pupil.

-24. Stakeholder roles
+24. Stakeholder Roles